 Period properties refer to the properties that were built before the First World War.

 Georgian houses were made of bricks, and seemed to step out directly onto the roads.
 The striking feature of a Georgian house was that there were sash windows and the front door came with a fanlight.
 An aficionado for symmetry was observed everywhere.
-A popular style noticeable for suburban townhouses and homes even today, modern-day examples Include the likes of English countryside mansions, terraced town blocks in London and Dublin, The Buckingham Palace or 10 Downing Street.
+A popular style noticeable for suburban townhouses and homes even today, modern-day examples Include the likes of English countryside mansions, terraced town blocks in London and Dublin, Buckingham Palace, and 10 Downing Street.

 Next came Victorian houses which were inspired by various influences of the time, particularly the literature.
 Built as red-brick or stone terraces or detached houses, the striking features of a Victorian house that is seen even today and more so, adopted across most houses are the modern sash windows (albeit with larger panes of glass back then), well-lit, with porches and small gardens.
 Definitely more extravagant compared to the Georgian age!
 Example: Palace of Westminster